LawSchoolData/lawschooldata.github.io/docs/terminology.md

 ### TTTT
 Slang for the fourth tier in the [USNWR rankings](https://www.lawschooldata.org/rankings).

+### UR/UR2
+UR stands for under review, when the admissions office has begun reviewing your application.
+This is usually accompanied by a date change in your status checker.
+When your app is already UR and the date changes again, this is known as UR2 and likely means that your application is being reviewed by a second source.

 ### URM
 Under Represented Minority.
 URM status is usually considered as a boost when considering an applicant.
 What races are considered to be URM differs by school, but American Indian and Black/African American are almost always considered to have URM status.
 Different URM statuses are valued differently by admissions committees.